 Heart arrhythmia care at Mayo Clinic

-- Your Mayo Clinic care team.
+- Multidisciplinary team approach.
 Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists), heart rhythm conditions (electrophysiologists), heart and blood vessel surgery (cardiovascular surgeons), and other areas collaborate as a team to provide the most appropriate care for people with arrhythmia and other heart conditions.

-- Research in diagnostic tests and treatments.
+- Advanced diagnostic tests and treatments.
 Doctors in Mayo Clinic's Cardiovascular Research Center are focused on developing cutting-edge diagnostic tests and innovative treatments for people with cardiovascular disease.

 - One-stop care.
 A detailed itinerary for appointments, tests and procedures lets us make the most of your time at the clinic.
 We also run all tests and labs ourselves, which means tests taken in the morning can often be reviewed the same afternoon.

 - A personal approach.
 We get to know you and your concerns completely, and explain your options in plain language.
-Long experience has shown us that understanding and considering all your issues as we develop a treatment plan together simply works better.
+Experience has shown us that understanding and considering all your issues as we develop a treatment plan together simply works better.

 Expertise and rankings

 - Experience.
 Mayo Clinic doctors have extensive experience and expertise in diagnosing and treating people with all types of arrhythmia.
-Mayo doctors evaluate and treat more than 55,000 people with arrhythmia each year.
+Mayo doctors evaluate and treat nearly 50,000 people with arrhythmia each year.

 - Comprehensive cardiovascular treatment and research.
 Staff in the Heart Rhythm Clinic actively conducts research in genetics, causes, diagnostic tests and treatments for arrhythmia and conducts clinical trials.